Ilyahas/s3-directory-upload/README.md

 # s3 directory upload

-Script to upload directory (all folders and files in it) to a S3 bucket by using official Amazon SDK.
+Script to upload directory to a S3 bucket by using official Amazon SDK.

 ## AWS Credentials